Get to know your licences

 Do you know the difference between an entertainment licence and a music licence?

 Music creates a mood.
-The music you play can be as much a part of the reason your customers are loyal as your food, drinks or décor.
-Music can encourage conversations, that vital connection between your staff and clients.
+As a result, the music you play can be as much a part of the reason your customers are loyal as your food, drinks or décor.
+Additionally, music can encourage conversations, that vital connection between your staff and clients.

 However it’s not just your customers who benefit from music being played either.
 Your colleagues will too!
 Music can add a burst of energy to a team who have been on their feet all day.